sl2c/svg2pdfx/README.md

 This is my attempt to write an SVG-to-PDF parser in under 1k lines of pure Python: a kind of reference implementation that should, hopefully, do a better job compared to most parsers I've seen (for the definition and measure of 'better' please see the benchmarks section below).

 At the time when I started writing it, I was beginning to learn SVG and PDF syntaxes.
 And what better way to learn a syntax than writing a parser for it?
-Another motivation was my frustration with many existing parsers which didn't quite do what I expected they should.
+Another motivation was my frustration with many existing parsers which didn't quite do what I thought they should.

 So, how hard could it be to write such a parser?
 After all, both SVG and PDF are vector formats, both use Bezier splines for vector graphics, fonts for text and images for, well, images.
 At least, so I thought when I started.
 In reality, the job was anything but boring.